Frequently Asked Questions

 How can I get involved as a volunteer?

-The online volunteer registration portal will be open as of March 16, 2019.
+The online volunteer registration portal is open now.
 All interested volunteers will be able to apply for Games-time and pre- and post-Games roles through this online portal.

 When should I register?

 Now!
 Adults 19 years of age and older who are volunteering during Games time must complete a Police record check screening process, and this process takes some time, so don’t delay, as a delay could influence the kinds of roles you may be offered.

 What if I don’t know what my schedule is like for Games time?